Personal CRM comparison

 Which is better for remembering conversations?

 Resyl.
-Dex reminds you to reach out on a schedule; Resyl remembers the substance of what you discussed and lets you ask about it later in plain language.
+Dex reminds you to reach out on a schedule; Resyl remembers the substance of what you discussed — including voice notes and photos — and lets you ask about it later in plain language.

 Try Resyl — free on Android